linupi/collimator/README.md

 # collimator
-This is a collection of scripts to design 3d printed collimators.
+This is a collection of scripts to design 3d printed radial collimators.

 ## Prerequisite & Setup
 - FreeCAD